alphagov/accessible-autocomplete/README.md

 A function that gets passed an object with the property `className` (`{ className: '' }`) and should return a string of HTML or a (P)React element. :warning: **Caution:** because this function allows you to output arbitrary HTML, you should [make sure it's trusted](https://en.wikipedia.org/wiki/Cross-site_scripting), and accessible.

+#### `useBottomlessInput` (default: `false`)

+Type: `Boolean`

+If this is set to `true`, the input will it's bottom border and 'flow' into the dialog box below when suggestions or the 'no results' dialog are visible.
+This is a 'feature flag' for a visual enhancement to help users using zoom notice that there is more information available below the input when they're zoomed in very close to the input.

+If using this and the `cssNamespace` option, you will need to create CSS rules for:

+- `[namespace]__input--bottomless`
+- `[namespace]__input--bottomless.[namespace]__input--focused`
+- `[namespace]__menu:before`

+If not, this enhancement will not be applied.
+See `autocomplete.css` for how we've applied these styles.

 ### Internationalization

 #### `tNoResults` (default: `() => 'No results found'`)